 Queryable with Bases and Dataview

-Create a new Base, point it at your Meetings folder, and you get a sortable, filterable table of every meeting with columns for date, duration, tags, and status.
-Click a cell to edit a property inline — add a tag, change a status — and it writes directly to the note's frontmatter.
+Create a Base, point it at your Meetings folder.
+You get a sortable, filterable table with columns for date, duration, and tags.
+Edit properties inline — changes write directly to frontmatter.

 Dataview (for power users)